 How long does foreclosure actually take for private mortgages?

-ATTOM Q4 2024 puts the national average at 762 days.
-Judicial foreclosure states run longer and cost $50K-$80K in direct legal and administrative costs.
-Non-judicial states resolve faster and under $30K.
+ATTOM Q4 2024 puts the national average at 762 days from first missed payment to completed foreclosure.
+Judicial foreclosure states run longer and carry substantially higher direct legal and administrative costs than non-judicial states.
 The specific timeline for any loan depends on state law, borrower response, and the procedural completeness of the servicer’s notice sequence.
 Errors in the notice chain reset the clock.

 Should a private lender handle default servicing in-house or outsource it?